noahkw/acmetk/docs/configuration.rst

 *rsa_min_keysize*, *ec_min_keysize*, *tos_url*, *mail_suffixes*, *subnets*, *use_forwarded_header*,
 and *require_eab*.
-The *client* section inside the main *broker* section configures the internal :class:`~acme_broker.client.AcmeClient` that is used to communicate with the actual CA.
+The *client* section inside the main *broker* section configures the internal :class:`~acmetk.client.AcmeClient` that is used to communicate with the actual CA.
 Refer to section `ACME Client`_ for a description of the possible options.

 Challenge Validator Plugins